 There are many route planners.
-Furkot, Rever, Motogoloco, Harley Davidson Ride Planner, Honda Trip Planner, Kurviger, Tourstart and the list goes on.
+Furkot, Rever, Motogoloco, Harley Davidson Ride Planner, Honda Trip Planner, Kurviger, Tourstart, My Route and the list goes on and on.
 By all means look at these and decide yourself but major flaw is none except the one I am going to suggest incorporates Google Street View.
 This is essential when route planning to check road conditions or access to hotel, cafe, highways or fuel.

-Ride with GPS (no affiliation) is dead simple for beginners yet also allows more experienced planners to edit cuesheet data which is something I like to do in some countries as well as adding custom POI data.
-That may be just to add a message to myself about a picnic stop or I may choose to remove the turn instructions entirely from the route and only provide the waypoints to the GPS and let it decide the best way.
+Ride with GPS is dead simple for beginners yet also allows more experienced planners to edit cuesheet data which is something I like to do in some countries as well as adding custom POI data.
+That may be just to add a message to myself about a picnic stop or place waypoints where I want to better control the device.

-Don’t be put off by the logo which is a push bike, it offers motorcyclists every tool you will need and originally had a different theme, just cyclists came to love this site so that is now reflected in the logo that used to be a motorbike and pushbike.
+Don’t be put off by the logo which is a push bike, it offers motorcyclists every tool you will need and originally had a different theme, just cyclists came to love this site so that is now reflected in the logo.

 The site has comprehensive help page with video tutorials of all aspects of making and using a route but it is so simple, if you can click and drag your route in Google maps then you already know how this works and should be up and running in minutes.
 Turn off avoid highways option (unless relevant) find your start point on the map, be it home or hotel or bike rental shop.
 Click on the map and a start point is attached.
 Click along the roads you want to ride, the route auto snaps to follow the road.